CXWorld/CapFrameX/README.md

 * Synchronization: display changed times(dc), histogram data

 # Test application monitoring library
 The hardware monitoring library is based on [OpenHardareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor).
 It is customized and extended with many additional sensors.
-If you want to use it in our own projects note the following points.
+If you want to use it in your own projects note the following points.
 * Import the projects "OpenHardwareMonitorLib" and "CapFrameX.Monitoring.Contracts"
 * Allow unsafe code in the build options of the project "OpenHardwareMonitorLib"
 * Implement "IProcessService" (see sample code)